Authentication flows and SCA

 Domestic payments in SEK are the most common, however real-time settlement between banks is not supported and there are strict cut-off times after which payments are not executed.

 Bankgirot (opens new window) is a proprietary clearing system in Sweden used for bill payments.
 Bankgirot provides its own account numbers for receiving payments, which differ from the domestic account numbers.
 After settled by the Bankgirot, multiple payments are transferred to the receiver's bank account in batches.
-Most Swedish banks support initiation of Bankgirot payments through their open banking APIs.
+Individual payments in the batches have limited details in PSD2 AIS data, which is why when fetching transaction data for accounts that receive Bankgiro payments, it may prove difficult to define the original sender of the transaction.

 # Specifics per ASPSP